GuidanceMantras/GuidanceMantras/README.md

 - Please engage with people everyday
 - You can learn new things from other people

+### Chain of effects in life
+- will be added with diagram
+-
+## Mind-Manasu and Soul
+- Keep your mind pure and negative free
+- Mind/Manasu helps you in your thoughts either positive/negative
+- Manasu always should be pure
+- Read about manasu/mind here https://www.quora.com/What-do-we-call-Manasu-in-English
+- Mind/Manasu control your thoughts
+- Sould should always be pure and free of negative thoughts

+## Personality-Behaviour and Psychology

 ### Personality
 - Teach your kids how to respect girls and women
 - Learn to respect girls and women